kinola-ee/kinola-wp/README.md

 ### Shortcodes
 `[kinola_film_screenings film=1234]`
-This shortcode renders the screenings of the film with the given ID.
+This shortcode renders the screenings of the film with the given WordPress post ID.
+You can find the post ID by opening up the edit view of a film in WordPress and checking your browser's address bar.

 ## Debugging
 If you run into problems, follow these steps: